TanukiMCP/tellurideskihotels.com/src/content/drafts/telluride-girls-weekend.md

   checkOut="2025-02-09"
 />

 For information about planning longer friend group trips, see our [friends ski trip guide](/blog/planning-tips/telluride-friends-ski-trip).
 For seasonal timing information, check our [ski season guide](/blog/planning-tips/telluride-ski-season-guide).
 For accommodation options, review our [where to stay guide](/blog/destination-guides/where-to-stay-telluride).
+According to [Telluride Ski Resort](https://www.telluride.com), the resort offers diverse activities perfect for group trips.

 <ArticleBookingWidget
   variant="compact"